cpmech/solve_many_linsys/README.md

-# Example: solve many linear systems
+# Example: solve many linear systems with russell_sparse

 This code shows how to solve many linear systems using MPI and `russell_sparse`